 - Crude fibre level needs to be as high as possible based on the available raw materials (> 3 %, up to 5.5 %).
 See possible raw materials to supply the necessary fibre (table 9).
 These values can be applied, or even exceeded, as long as they are of good quality. - If the available raw materials don't allow you to follow the recommendations below.
-Your Nutritionist should make a proportionally higher specification and the feed mill needs to make a higher particle size feed to compensate the lack of fibre.
+Your Nutritionist should make a proportionally higher specification and the feed mill needs to make a higher particle size feed to compensate the lack of fibre. - on cost impact). - Calcium particle size in pullet feed should be fine (average 1 mm).

-A minimum of added fat will reduce the dustiness of the mash feed (1 - 2 % based on cost impact).
+A minimum of added fat will reduce the

+dustiness of the mash feed (1 - 2%) based